cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 The aim of this chapter is to explore in more detail the physics simulation by creating a solid with several bounding objects: a dumbbell made of two spheres and one cylinder.
-The expected result is depicted in .
+The expected result is depicted in [this figure](tutorial-5-compound-solid-and-physics-attributes-15-minutes.md#expected-result-at-the-end-of-the-tutorial-about-compound-solids).

 %figure "Expected result at the end of the tutorial about compound solids."